 Even though the College is ranked third-best in the world, the average pass rate for the license exam is 100% successful, more than UC Davis.

-Michigan State University aims at pushing the letter and becoming a pioneer in the field of discovery.
+Next on our list of vet schools in the US, is Michigan State University aims at pushing the letter and becoming a pioneer in the field of discovery, when it comes to colleges for veterinarians.
 Another primary focus of this institution is to address the many global challenges and seeking appropriate, sustainable solutions in response.

 MSU was established in 1855 and is ranked amongst the top institutions in the world for its array of veterinary science programs.
 They offer self-learning, undergrad research, and is an educational trailblazer.